“A concept is of no use if it stays in the mind. And it would be worse if it is executed badly. “

 - Ascertaining the feasibility and usability of the product

 - Likes and dislikes of the customers

 So finally, let us list the various advantages of creating a product prototype

-Imagine developing a product which is not acceptable by investors and customers.
+Imagine developing a product that is not acceptable to investors and customers.
 What a waste of resources!!
-Moreover, if a role model of the product is developed, it can be referred to while manufacturing.
+Moreover, if a prototype of the product is developed, it can be referred to while manufacturing.
 This saves costs as production will be to the point.
 It is always better to amend, reject, and experiment with a prototype than to reject the final product.
 It would be a sheer wastage of human and monetary resources.